From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Conclusion and Future Work

-Future work entails.
-First, integrating the refined generator with explicit optimization frameworks (e.g., LLMatic, SEKI, or RZ-NAS) could leverage the learned distribution as an architectural prior for downstream search~\citep{nasir2024llmatic,cai2025seki,ji2025rznas}.
-Second, generalizing beyond CIFAR-10 via interleaved multi-task prompting could promote transferable architectural regularities over task-specific heuristics, utilizing repositories such as LEMUR as a foundation~\citep{ABrain.NN-Dataset}.
-Third, incorporating granular feedback signals—replacing binary thresholds with performance-weighted sampling or reinforcement learning—could better align the generator.
-Furthermore, integrating multi-objective constraints (e.g., parameter count, latency) would allow the model to internalize the accuracy--efficiency trade-offs critical to edge-oriented NAS~\citep{rahman2025lemonade,barradas2025deepga}.
+Additional future directions include integrating the refined generator with explicit optimization frameworks (e.g., LLMatic, SEKI, or RZ-NAS) to leverage the learned distribution as an architectural prior for downstream search~\citep{nasir2024llmatic,cai2025seki,ji2025rznas}; extending evaluation to higher-resolution datasets and non-classification tasks; incorporating more granular feedback signals such as performance-weighted sampling or reinforcement learning; and integrating multi-objective constraints (e.g., parameter count and latency) to internalize accuracy--efficiency trade-offs critical to edge-oriented NAS~\citep{rahman2025lemonade,barradas2025deepga}.